Our curriculum integrates basic and clinical science to give students an understanding of the human body in health and disease.

 Doctors work in high pressure environments and are constantly having to make life-changing decisions for their patients.
 You’ll need to be prepared to put in hard work and to work in a busy role that often involves dealing with people in distress.

 If you’re willing to dedicate yourself to medicine, then review St. Matthew’s MD program.
-The program is broken into two segments, Basic Sciences and Clinical Rotations .
-Learn more here.
+The program is broken into two segments, Basic Sciences and Clinical Rotations.

-St. Matthew’s University also has an excellent average first time pass rate on the USMLE Step 1.
-Between 2015 and 2019, our students maintained an average of 95%.
+St. Matthew’s University also has an excellent first time pass rate of 97% in the USMLE Step 1 in 2020.
 Once you’ve successfully completed the exam, you’ll enter clinical rotations which will help you solidify your learning in a clinical environment.

 When you come to study on Grand Cayman, you’ll have the best tools, a distraction-free location and committed staff to help you fulfil your dream of becoming a physician.